COST GUIDES

 It is possible to replace a bath without removing any tiles.
 However, the silicone seal between the tiles and the bath would need to be removed gently and the bathtub pulled out carefully.

-It’s delicate work that often calls for the help of a professional tradesperson.
+It’s delicate work that often calls for the help of a checked tradesperson.

 Share this article: